 Surgery is not always required for ACL injuries.
 Depending on the level of competition that you perform at, you may be advised to follow a non-surgical (conservative) approach.
 The aim of this will be to build up the muscles to protect the torn ACL.

 What can the athlete do?

-Immediate first aid for ACL tears involves applying the P.R.I.C.E. therapy principles (protection, rest, ice, compression, and elevation) to reduce the swelling and encourage healing.
-One way of reducing swelling is to apply a cold compression wrap for 15 minutes intervals and for at least the first 72 hours or until you have had the knee assessed by a specialist.
+Immediate first aid for ACL tears involves applying the P.R.I.C.E. therapy principles (protection, rest, ice, compression, and elevation).
+This will reduce the swelling and encourage healing.
+One method is to apply a cold compression wrap for 15 minutes intervals for at least the first 72 hours.
+Or until you have had the knee assessed by a specialist.

 What can a sports injury professional do?

 A doctor or professional practitioner can make a full diagnosis which may not be possible until swelling has reduced.
 They are likely to send you for an MRI scan or X-ray to confirm the diagnosis and depending on the result, they may advise you to see an orthopedic surgeon.